Open3DBench: Open-Source Benchmark for 3D-IC Backend Implementation and PPA Evaluation: Experiments

 \section{Experiments}

-We implement our 3D framework based on the latest OpenROAD commit\footnote{\url{https://github.com/The-OpenROAD-Project/OpenROAD/commit/fbca14c}}.
-We use eight RTL designs from the OpenROAD-flow-scripts\footnote{\url{https://github.com/The-OpenROAD-Project/OpenROAD-flow-scripts}} repository, synthesized with the Nangate45 library~\cite{nangate45}.
-Detailed statistics of our designs are listed in Table~\ref{tab:statistics}.
-To enable a timing performance comparison, we increase the frequency of designs without violating timing paths.
-Our 3D placement engine is modified from the released version\footnote{\url{https://github.com/limbo018/DREAMPlace/releases/tag/4.1.0}} of DREAMPlace 4.1.0~\cite{chen2023stronger}.
-All the evaluations are run on a Linux server with a 52-core Intel Xeon CPU@2.60 GHz, an NVIDIA RTX 2080S GPU, and 128GB RAM.
+We implement the proposed 3D framework utilizing the OpenROAD infrastructure\footnote{\url{https://github.com/The-OpenROAD-Project/OpenROAD/commit/fbca14c}}, incorporating DREAMPlace 4.1.0~\cite{chen2023stronger}\footnote{\url{https://github.com/limbo018/DREAMPlace/releases/tag/4.1.0}} to facilitate our proposed placement engine.
+All evaluations are performed on a Linux workstation powered by a 52-core Intel Xeon CPU (2.60 GHz) and an NVIDIA RTX 2080S GPU, supported by 128 GB of RAM.